openstack/i18n/doc/source/check_translation.rst

 Translation check site
 ~~~~~~~~~~~~~~~~~~~~~~

-The infra and i18n teams are preparing the translation check site
+The Infrastructure and I18n teams are preparing the translation check site
 to check dashboard translations.
 It is under preparation.

 .. note::